 The Company does not expect any material revenues in 2004 or 2005 from its business activities.
 The Company expects that its cash requirements through 2005 will be satisfied by existing cash resources.
 To fund its operations beyond 2005, the Company will need to raise additional capital.
-The Company will continue to look for opportunities to finance its ongoing activities and operations through accessing corporate partners or the public equity markets, as it currently has no credit facility, nor does it intend to seek one.
+In June 2004, the Company was informed that \$10 million of government funding had been allocated for work on two viral disease research projects.
+Subsequently, the allocation was modified to a total of \$5 million, subject to final approval by the President.
+The Company will continue to look for opportunities to finance its ongoing activities and operations through accessing corporate partners or the public equity markets, as it currently has no credit facility and does not intend to seek one.

-The Company's cash, cash equivalents and short-term securities were \$36,409,579 at March 31, 2004, compared with \$37,599,136 at December 31, 2003.
-The decrease of \$1,189,557 was due primarily to \$7,728,192 used in operations and \$318,342 used for purchases of property and equipment and patent related costs, offset by the receipt of \$6,970,865 in net proceeds from the exercise of warrants issued to several institutional investors for the purchase of 1,623,377 shares of the Company's common stock at \$4.62 per share.
+The Company's cash, cash equivalents and short-term securities were \$29,174,139 at June 30, 2004, compared with \$37,599,136 at December 31, 2003.
+The decrease of \$8,424,997 was due primarily to \$14,701,705 used in operations and \$627,607 used for purchases of property and equipment and patent related costs, offset by the receipt of \$6,964,356 in net proceeds from the exercise of warrants issued to several institutional investors for the purchase of 1,623,377 shares of the Company's common stock at \$4.62 per share.
 These warrants had been issued pursuant to a direct equity placement of the Company's common stock in December 2003 under the Company's effective shelf registration.
 These investors also received new five-year warrants to purchase 389,611 common shares for \$5.50 per share.
 These warrants are exercisable commencing on July 28, 2004 and expire on December 8, 2008.